Circular Ring Review – a smart ring for Android or Apple

 Here are my thoughts on Circular’s accuracy for each of its sensors:

-• Steps – plausible, in the right ballpark and correctly skew much higher on days when I run.
+- Steps are plausible, in the right ballpark, and correctly skew much higher on days when I run.
 Unlike other rings, it doesn’t count cycling as steps!

-• Heart rate variability (HRV) tracking – values are similar to all my other sources (Ultrahuman was much higher).
-Did not correlate well with waking HRV with a Polar H10.
+- Heart rate variability (HRV) tracking – values are similar to all my other sources (Ultrahuman was much higher).
+It did not correlate well with waking HRV with a Polar H10.

-Here is one example of high-intensity exercise where I ran intervals with an Apple Watch and a Wahoo chest strap.
-Superficially the ring recognises intervals but wildly understates the true HR effort and does not record each interval.
+Here is one example of high-intensity exercise: I ran intervals with an Apple Watch and a Wahoo chest strap.
+Superficially, the ring recognises intervals but wildly understates the actual HR effort and does not record each interval.
 It’s wrong for intense sport, like all rings.

 Overall App & Ring Experience

-I like the ring’s aesthetics, although the charging pins catch the skin slightly and the tiny, etched logo on the outer surface might come as a surprise.
+I like the ring’s aesthetics; although the charging pins catch the skin slightly, the tiny, etched logo on the outer surface surprised me.

 Circular Ring – Personalisation & Some Points of Difference

 Circular has a licencing agreement with Oura to use the latter’s patented technologies.
-Whilst this represents increased costs for Circular, it validates the company’s approach.
+While this represents increased costs for Circular, it validates its approach.
 Circular must be doing something right to share similar tech with the market leader.

 Haptics are also on offer in one of the ring models.
-These vibrations are useful as a simple timer, a guide for breathing or an intelligent alarm clock based on your body.
+These vibrations are helpful as a simple timer, a guide for breathing or an intelligent alarm clock based on your body.

 Circular Ring – Choosing The right Ring